miohtama/obfuscate.js/README.rst

 -------------

 Obfuscate.js is a Javascript console tool which obfuscates the text on the web page hiding sensitive information.
-The purpose is to be able to easily make shareable screenshots for collaborative debugging, examples, demos and so on, so that you do not need to manually blur parts of the screen shot in Photoshop, GIMP, etc. image manipulation program.
+The purpose of this tool is to be able to easily make shareable screenshots for collaborative debugging, examples, demos and so on.
+You no longer need to manually blur parts of the screen shot in Photoshop, GIMP, etc. image manipulation program, saving your precious time and making sharing screenshots easier.

-* You invoke Obfuscate.js script from the Javascript console of your web browser
+* You invoke Obfuscate.js script from a bookmark or the Javascript console of your web browser

 * Obfuscate.js obfuscates the whole page or parts of it